 What impact do these changes have on the existing Pancreas Allocation System (PAS)?

 PAS was implemented in 2014 and is still in effect.
-The upcoming changes will impact match sequencing in PAS.
-Instead of relying on DSA and region, pancreas and kidney-pancreas allocation will be based on geographical distance between donor and recipient.
+The changes impact match sequencing in PAS.
+Instead of relying on DSA and region, pancreas and kidney-pancreas allocation are based on geographical distance between donor and recipient.

 Find more information about PAS here.